 - Touchdowns will be 7 points.
 No extra point attempts will be offered in the 1st half. - o In the 2nd half of the game, the scoring team will have the choice after a touchdown, of accepting the 7 points or attempting a 2-point conversion. - The 2-point conversion is from the 12-yard line.
-The Offense can run or pass and the defense can blitz - A successful 2-point conversion will award the team 8 points, An unsuccessful conversion will result in the team being awarded 6 points. - If the defense returns an interception on the 2-point conversion to the opposite end zone, they will be awarded 2 points. - A safety will be awarded to the defense if the ball carrier's flag is pulled while his/her feet are in the end zone A safety is worth 2 points AND possession.
+The Offense can run or pass and the defense can blitz - o A successful 2-point conversion will award the team 8 points, An unsuccessful conversion will result in the team being awarded 6 points. - o "Within the last 2 minutes of the game, the Scoring Team may decide to choose the 2-Point Conversion and the On-Side Kick.
+If they are successful with the 2-Point Conversion, they will receive 8 points and retain possession of the ball.